[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 Of all recession-proof stocks to buy, perhaps none define the category better than Dollar Tree (NASDAQ:DLTR).
 As an extreme discounter, the store holds a continuous appeal to lower-income consumers and for those who want to keep spending to a minimum.
 During a downturn, this draw also attracts those who would regularly shop at higher-end stores during better times.

 However, even during these better times, DLTR stock has enjoyed average growth at about 16% per year over the last five years.
-Analysts believe growth will still hold at about 13.4% per year on average for the next five years.
+Analysts believe growth will be about 7.5% per year on average for the next five years.
 This growth will help it to compete with peers such as Dollar General (NYSE:DG) and Big Lots (NYSE:BIG).

 Now could be a great time to buy DLTR stock, whether a downturn comes tomorrow or two years from now.
 Both a downturn and its predicted growth could serve as catalysts to push the stock back to its high and perhaps beyond.